 Ericsson has a tradition of making conservative predictions and has tried to keep a realistic approach in patent issues.

 In the early stages of LTE rollout many exaggerated claims have been made about number of essential patent rights.

 The main sources of error are:

-Today Ericsson has a total of 30 000 granted patents, and is the number one holder of GSM/GPRS/EDGE, WCDMA/HSPA, and LTE essential patents.
+Today Ericsson has a total of 33 000 granted patents, and is the number one holder of GSM/GPRS/EDGE, WCDMA/HSPA, and LTE essential patents.
 We expect to hold 25% of the LTE patents.